 - Insurance companies need to cover the costs of claims.
 That money needs to come from somewhere, and it comes from our insurance premiums.

-- Time spend investigating fraudulent claims could be better spent paying legitimate claims faster, turning honest customers’ moments of misery into moments of magic.
+- Time spent investigating fraudulent claims could be better spent paying legitimate claims faster, turning honest customers’ moments of misery into moments of magic.

 Don’t be like Bob

-After an investigator looked into Bob’s case with the help from FRISS, he noticed quickly that something was not right and Bob was trying to commit fraud.
+After an investigator looked into Bob’s case with the help of the SIU Trust Automation features , he noticed quickly that something was not right and Bob was trying to commit fraud.
+This happened in a matter of seconds, instead of days as it was before the insurer used the power of AI solutions.
 The insurer cancelled his policy and now Bob has a bill headed his way to cover the investigation costs, ouch!

 On top of that, he now has to search for another insurance company.
 Chances are that his fraudulent past will come up and they will reject him, double ouch!